 A Master of Science degree in Laboratory Medicine & Pathology provides opportunities to work in the health profession including: laboratory management, administration, research, global health, consultation, education and industry.
 Graduates of our two-year program currently work for public, private and non-profit health agencies, educational institutions, the military, and the pharmaceutical industry.

-MS Program Admission Requirements
+MS Program Admission Requirements For All Applicants

 - Unofficial transcripts submitted from all colleges/universities that you have attended.
 Please visit this link to learn about when to submit official transcripts